-The Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended, which provides that companies may not deduct compensation of more than \$1,000,000 that is paid to certain individuals.
-We believe that compensation paid under our incentive plans is generally fully deductible for federal income tax purposes.
-However, in certain situations, the Committee may approve compensation that will not meet these requirements to ensure competitive levels of total compensation for its executive officers.
-For 2012, 2013, and 2014 we believe that all compensation paid to the NEOs is deductible for federal income tax purposes, except for DSC contributions that may not be deducted until distributed in accordance with Internal Revenue Service regulations.
+The Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986 (the "Code"), as amended, which provides that companies may not deduct compensation of more than \$1,000,000 that is paid to certain individuals.
+We believe that compensation paid under our incentive plans is generally fully deductible for federal income tax purposes, except that a small portion of the CEO's compensation will not be deducted for tax for 2015.
+However, in certain situations, the Committee may approve compensation that will not meet these requirements to ensure competitive levels of total compensation paid to the NEOs is deductible for federal income tax purposes, except for DSC contributions that may not be deducted until distributed in accordance with Internal Revenue Service regulations.
+See "Proposal No.3 Approval of Executive Officer Incentive Compensation Plan" below, including the discussion to maximize the deductibility under the Code of bonuses paid by VSE.